manudev97/mpc-zk-rps/README.md

 In this step, we will build a zkSNARK **R1CS (Rank-1 Constraint System)** for the circuit `rps.circom`.
 The R1CS is an arithmetic representation of the circuit, which is used to define the constraints needed to verify a statement without revealing information about the inputs.
 This system is based on a series of multiplications and additions in a finite field defined in circom, which represent the operations performed in the circuit.
 For the circuit `rps.circom`, the R1CS will allow to analyze all the components needed for the arithmetization of a prover's statement.

-> Make sure you are located in the /circuits path
+> Make sure you are located in the /circuits path.
 ```bash
 circom rps.circom --inspect # inspect code (errors, warnings)
 circom rps.circom --r1cs --wasm --sym --json # compile (sym - signals)